techlahoma/oklathon/README.md

-# Techlahoma Hackathon 2024
+# Oklathon 2024 - beta

-Welcome to the **Techlahoma Hackathon 2024**!
+Welcome to the **Oklathon 2024**!
 An exciting event where coders, designers, and tech enthusiasts come together to innovate and create.

 ## Event Details

 **Date:** March 1st, 2024
 **Time:** 1:00 PM to 5:00 PM
+**Location:** Norman, OK
+**Type:** In-person

 Join us for an afternoon of creativity, collaboration, and coding.
-Whether you're a seasoned developer or just starting out, there's something for everyone at the Techlahoma Hackathon.

-## Sponsors

-A huge thank you to our amazing sponsors who made this event possible:

-- **Techlahoma**: Empowering Oklahoma's tech community.
-- **IMMY**: Innovators in immersive technology.
-- **ITG**: Pioneers in tech solutions.
+This event is the perfect opportunity for developers of all skill levels, from beginners to seasoned professionals, to come together and make a real difference.
+Oklathon 2024 isn't just about writing code; it's about harnessing the power of open source to create positive changes in our community.

 ## Interested in Participating?

 If you're interested in joining the Hackathon, please fill out the [Interest Form](https://example.com/form).

 We're looking forward to seeing what you'll create.
 Get ready to hack, have fun, and be a part of something amazing!

+## Sponsors

+A huge thank you to our amazing sponsors who made this event possible:

+- **Techlahoma**: a professional network of more than 5,000 information technology workers, hobbyists, students, teachers, and future technologists.
+- **IMMY**: a rapidly growing in-vitro diagnostic manufacturer and global leader in fungal diseases, providing diagnostic solutions and products to over 80 countries to enhance patient care and therapy.
+- **ITG**: a software and data analytics company that specializes in improving healthcare systems.

 ---